gsmiller/lucene/lucene/sandbox/src/java/org/apache/lucene/sandbox/TiSBenchResults.md

 | IndexOrDV Original | 3.26             | 4.91              | 5.57             | N/A           |
 | IndexOrDV Proposed | 3.30             | 4.98              | 5.58             | N/A           |

+* Postings-based approach is better in all cases
+* All IndexOrDV approaches appear to correctly use a postings-approach.
+* TiS-based outperforms BQ-based, tracking their base performance

 ### Low Cardinality PK Filter Terms
 | Approach           | Large Lead Terms | Medium Lead Terms | Small Lead Terms | No Lead Terms |
 |--------------------|------------------|-------------------|------------------|---------------|